+should be provided at

+ground level

 4A Solar and daylight access

-4A - 1 To optimise the number of apartments receiving sunlight to habitable rooms, primary windows and private open space

-- 1. Living rooms and private open spaces of at least 70% of apartments in a building receive a minimum of 2 hours direct sunlight between 9 am and 3 pm at midwinter in the Sydney Metropolitan Area and in the Newcastle and Wollongong local government areas. - 2.
-In all other areas, living rooms and private open spaces of at least 70% of apartments in a building receive a minimum of 3 hours direct sunlight between 9 am and 3 pm at midwinter. - 3.
-A maximum of 15% of apartments in a building receive no direct sunlight between 9 am and 3 pm at mid-winter

-The design maximises north aspect and the number of single aspect south facing apartments is minimised.
+4A - 1 To optimise the number of apartments receiving sunlight to habitable rooms, primary windows and private open space Design Criteria 1.
+Living rooms and private open spaces of at least 70% of apartments in a building receive a minimum of 2 hours direct sunlight between 9 am and 3 pm at mid- winter in the Sydney Metropolitan Area and in the Newcastle and Wollongong local government areas.
+2. In all other areas, living rooms and private open spaces of at least 70% of apartments in a building receive a minimum of 3 hours direct sunlight between 9 am and 3 pm at mid- winter.
+3. A maximum of 15% of apartments in a building receive no direct sunlight between 9 am and 3 pm at mid-winter The design maximises north aspect and the number of single aspect south facing apartments is minimised.
 Single aspect, single storey apartments should have a northerly or easterly aspect.

-Living areas are best located to the north and service areas to the

-All units are provided with generous terrace areas orientated towards the north to ensure adequate natural light filters through the units.

-The ground floor single aspect Unit 1 is orientated to the north and >70% of the units achieve the minimum sunlight access between 9am and 3pm midwinter.
+Living areas are best located to the north and service areas to the south and west of apartments.
+To optimise the direct sunlight to habitable rooms and balconies a number of the following design features are used: All units are provided with generous terrace areas orientated towards the north to ensure adequate natural light filters through the units.
+The ground floor single aspect Unit 1 is orientated to the north and >70% of the units achieve the minimum sunlight access between 9am and 3pm mid- winter.
 All units have dual orientations (north and south).
+Yes